Linear-time logics -- a coalgebraic perspective: Quantitative Linear-Time Fixpoint Logics

-The fact that the operator used to interpret fixpoint formulas is both $\omega^\op$-continuous and $\omega$-cocontinuous follows from the preservation of increasing, respectively decreasing chains by $\E_{\T_S}$ and the predicate liftings $\lsem \lambda \rsem$ with $\lambda \in \Lambda$.
-Existence of the required least and greatest fixpoints then follows again by Kleene's theorem.
+The fact that the operator used to interpret fixpoint formulas is monotone follows from the functoriality of both $\E_{\T_S}$ and the predicate liftings $\lsem \lambda \rsem$ with $\lambda \in \Lambda$.
+The existence of the required least and greatest fixpoints now follows from Theorem~\ref{thm:tarski}.

-The semantics of $\mu\LL_\Lambda$ thus resembles that of coalgebraic fixpoint logics (see Section~\ref{coalg-fixpoint-logics}), with the following differences: (i) the interpretation of a formula is an \emph{$S$-valued} predicate over the state space, (ii) the extension predicate lifting is used alongside the predicate liftings $\lsem \lambda \rsem$ to give semantics to modal formulas, and (iii) the constant $\top$ has a different interpretation, which turns out to coincide with the notion of extent (see Proposition~\ref{prop-top-extent} below).
-In particular, the use of $\E_{\T_S}$ to quantify over the branching behaviour is what makes $\mu\LL_\Lambda$ a \emph{linear time logic}.
+The semantics of $\mu\LL_\Lambda$ thus resembles that of coalgebraic fixpoint logics (see Section~\ref{coalg-fixpoint-logics}), with the following differences: (i) the interpretation of a formula is an \emph{$S$-valued} predicate over the state space, (ii) the \emph{extension} predicate lifting is used alongside the predicate liftings $\lsem \lambda \rsem$ to give semantics to modal formulas, and (iii) the constant $\top$ has a \emph{coinductive} interpretation.
+In particular, the use of the extension predicate lifting to abstract away branching behaviour is what makes $\mu\LL_\Lambda$ a \emph{linear-time logic}.